BrianSemiglia/BSVimeoOAuthorization/README.md

 BSVimeoOAuthorization
 =====================

 A Vimeo OAuth Objective-C adapter.
-I'm still in the process to organizing things but feel free to have a look.
+I'm still in the process of organizing things but feel free to have a look.
 Here are some directions to get you started.

 1.Add your Vimeo App 'Callback URL' scheme to your iOS app URL types (https://dev.twitter.com/docs/cards/ios/url-scheme-configuration).